An essential part of many gardens, Leontopodium is a hardy perennial that reaches about 30 cm (1 foot) in height.

-The seeds should initially be imbibed by placing the seeds (within soil) in a black plastic bag, then putting them in the fridge for three weeks.
+The Edelweiss plant seeds should initially be imbibed by placing the seeds (within soil) in a black plastic bag, then putting them in the fridge for three weeks.

 Seeds should then be sown out at a temperature of 12 Celsius (54°F).
 Edelweiss plants will normally take about two to six weeks to germinate.

 Once established they should be spaced out at from 10 cm (4 inches) apart for small Leontopodium species, to 30 cm (12 inches) apart for larger Leontopodium varieties.

-Leontopodium Care: Edelweiss like to grow in snow, and thus take a little looking after in areas that do not receive snow.
+Leontopodium Care: Edelweiss like to grow in the snow, and thus take a little looking after in areas that do not receive snow.